Bruce17/docker-opencanary/README.md

 ## Notice

 OpenCanary officically is running only on top of Python v2.7, but this build uses Python v3.
-OpenCanary v0.5.6 only supports Python v2.7 and is not installable using Python 3.
 Complete Python v3 support is under development as stated on [Github](https://github.com/thinkst/opencanary).